kebaek/minigrid/README.md

 - **Script to train:** `scripts/train.py`
 - **Script to evaluate**, `scripts/evaluate.py`

-See `experiments\` folder to run all experiments conducted in the paper.
+See `experiments/` folder to run all experiments conducted in the paper.
 We provide a sample parser file `Log_Parser.ipynb` to gather results presented in paper (average steps, rewards, win rate) for all seeds.

 ## Installation